 - a.
 3 entries in an event per school. - b.
 Each student can enter a maximum of 3 events, not including relays (4 events total for Elementary or 4-5 events total for Junior High if relays are included as one of the events). - c.
 Track spikes are allowed to a maximum of 7 mm or less. - d.
-With a proper discus cage at the track meet, a spin delivery is allowed.
+With a proper discus cage at the track meet, a spin delivery is allowed. - e.
+All schools must have a minimum of 3-4 staff members supervising both Elementary and Junior High Meets: One teacher to run a field event and a second adult to help OR one teacher to run a track event, one to coach and direct students to events, and one to supervise students in the stands.

-•SCHOOL IDENTIFICATION
+SCHOOL IDENTIFICATION

-•All schools participating in the MCSAA Track and Field Meets must have their students wear an identifying symbol which indicates which school the student belongs to.
+- All schools participating in the MCSAA Track and Field Meets must have their students wear an identifying symbol which indicates which school the student belongs to.
 This would be applicable to all students from a school, competitors and helpers that would be at the Track Meet.
 This symbol may take the form of a pinnie, T-shirt, competitor's number, wrist band, etc. By clearly identifying which school a student belongs to, will help in the supervision process at the Track Meet.
-It will also become apparent who is a welcomed participant and who is a trespasser,

-Each school must submit an entry form with the students' names, as well as, the school's identifying symbol
+It will also become apparent who is a welcomed participant and who is a trespasser. - Each school must submit an entry form with the students' names, as well as, the school's identifying symbol